'A Comparative View of some of the PRINCIPAL HILLS in GREAT BRITAIN' by Thomas Moule c.1840s

 - Printed area is approximately 20.3cms by 25.4cms.

-- The item is in very good condition.
-The left and right margins are close, as issued, but sufficent to allow the item to be mounted without loss to the printed surface.
+- The item is in very good condition with adequate margins.
+There are a couple of minor tears outside the printed area.
 Click on image for a better view.

 - The engraving comes displayed in a ready to frame museum quality mount.